 Each Division of DD regional office has Provider Relations staff assigned to work with Division of DD waiver providers.
 The rate methodology for each group of services is described below.
-All services may be adjusted for inflation, cost and/or utilization.
 A maximum allowable for each service is calculated and is applied across all areas of the State.
-If a maximum allowable is not sufficient in one part of the state, it is adjusted for the entire state.
+All maximum allowable rates are approved by MO HealthNet.
+Service rates may be adjusted prospectively based on State budget appropriations.